Everything You Need to Know About How to Train a Puppy (or dog!)

 Introduce grooming tools, such as brushes, gradually and in a positive way.
 Let your puppy sniff the brush, then gently start brushing while giving treats and praise.
 Keep sessions short and positive to prevent your puppy from becoming overwhelmed.

-Puppies are naturally curious and may engage in behaviors like chewing, biting, or jumping that can be problematic if not addressed early.
+Puppies are naturally curious and may engage in behaviours like chewing, biting, or jumping that can be problematic if not addressed early.

 Chewing

-Puppies explore the world with their mouths, and chewing is a normal behavior, especially during teething.
+Puppies explore the world with their mouths, and chewing is a normal behaviour, especially during teething.
 Provide plenty of appropriate chew toys and redirect your puppy to these when they start chewing on furniture or other items.
-Praise them when they chew on their toys, reinforcing the desired behavior.
+Praise them when they chew on their toys, reinforcing the desired behaviour.

 Biting